After Earth: Books

 Several books were released as supplemental tie-ins for the film:

 After Earth: Innocence by Michael Jan Friedman and Robert Greenberger, illustrated by Benito Lobel.
 Innocence is a prequel comic book to After Earth released by Del Rey Books on November 14, 2012.

 After Earth: United Ranger Corps Survival Manual is an illustrated manual that describes the After Earth universe from the history of the United Ranger Corps written by Robert Greenberger.
 It was published through Insight Editions LLC and released on May 21, 2013.
 The book also follows humanity's exodus from Earth, and the ongoing battle against the Skrel.
 It contains the secrets of ghosting, the mastery of the cutlass, a schematic of the Ranger base, a complete guide to the highly evolved animals of Earth, and a handwritten journal entry from Cypher Raige.

 After Earth: A Perfect Beast ("The official prequel novel of the epic film After Earth") by Michael Jan Friedman, Robert Greenberger, and Peter David is set nearly 600 years after humanity finds, and colonizes, the planet Nova Prime.
 The paperback book, published by Del Rey Books on April 30, 2013, is set about 300 years after the last Skrel attack and the Rangers are in danger of being disbanded.
 Then, the Skrel attack with a new weapon—a bioweapon.
 The book also contains supplemental stories set just over 400 years further into the future.
 Main focus is on the Raige family and their Ranger heritage.

 After Earth: Kitai's Journal written by Christine Peymani and illustrated by Jason A. Katzenstein is a paperback book with black-and-white illustrations for younger readers released by HarperCollins on May 21, 2013.

 After Earth: The Official Movie Novelization by Peter David was released in paperback by publishing company Del Rey Books on May 28, 2013.
 The book features an expanded story of the film as well as supplemental stories.

+Video game

+A video game based on the film was developed by Canadian developer Behaviour Interactive and published by Reliance Games for iOS and Android in 2013, to coincide with the release of the film.